 Support in the event of an incident may be provided by the harbour authorities, RNLI, MoD and voluntary inshore rescue services; co-ordinated by the Solent Sea Rescue Organisation (SSRO).
 The SSRO is a registered charity and is funded by local authorities including Hampshire County Council, the Isle of Wight Council and by contributions from local yacht clubs and associations, marinas, boatyards and other maritime interests.

-The lead responsibility lies with the police, and the Hampshire Constabulary.
-The Police Marine Support Unit consists of one Sergeant and nine PC’s, policing with three semi displacement launches and one rigid inflatable.
-In addition to land-based officers, the Ministry of Defence police maintain a twenty four hour presence within the Portsmouth Naval Base, with patrol boats.
+The lead responsibility for marine crime lies with the police, and the Hampshire Constabulary.
+The Ministry of Defence police maintain a twenty four hour presence within the Portsmouth Naval Base, with patrol boats.
 Other statutory bodies are HM Revenue & Customs (anti-smuggling), Environment Agency (anti-poaching of migratory fish) and the Inshore Fisheries and Conservation Authorities (IFCA) (enforcement of fisheries legislation).